hsinghanandi/TMDB-API-website/README.md

 All the information is taken from https://developers.themoviedb.org and was used for educational purposes only.

 Do check out my project at https://hsinghanandi-tmdb-api.netlify.app/

+## HOW TO RUN THE PROJECT :

+You need to signup for your API key at https://www.themoviedb.org/signup and replace your API key in JS/main.js at LN11, where the variable for apiKey has been defined.
+After that, just run the project and all the information will be right there at your disposal.

+Good Luck :heart: